 Do what makes you happy!
-If you don’t enjoy something, don’t do it!
 Embrace this if you want to play a song you love, write your own songs, or simply inflict mental anguish upon yourself.
 The first few major chords are like the alphabet… if you want to play music, unfortunately, you have to force yourself into figuring them out first.

-If you’re looking for some singing tips, drink warm water, because that’s the one of the few universally agreed upon words of wisdom, and sing along with lyrics here!
+If you’re looking for some singing tips, drink warm water, and sing along with lyrics here!

 The rest of this is for guitarists.
 If you want to play piano, go here!

 Intro | the beginning of a song, usually instrumental

 Refrain | a verse mirroring a chorus, with the same line at the end of each phrase

 Interlude | a rest in the lyrics, but not the music